Discover a secret trail of tropical forests, untouched backwaters & virgin beaches in Kerala

 • Pick-up from & drop to Cheravattur bus stop.

-• Boating & beach picnic on day 7.
+• Boating & beach picnic on days 6 and 7.

 • Taxes where applicable.